-A student may elect (with Dean approval) to have the grade and the credit earned, or attempted in the case of failure, for one course excluded from credit toward graduation and the GPA calculation (in major and cumulative).
+A student may elect to have one course grade and the credit earned in that course -- or, the course credit attempted, in the case of course failure -- to be excluded from credit toward graduation and from the grade point average (GPA) calculations (cumulative and major, as applicable).
 An excluded course, with the grade earned, will remain on the transcript and be designated as “E” or “Excluded from GPA.”
-Although an excluded course will not affect a student’s cumulative or in major GPA, the grade received and associated credit(s)/unit(s) will be calculated for GPA to determine graduation honors.
+Although an excluded course will not affect a student’s cumulative or major GPA, the grade received and associated credit(s)/unit(s) will be included in the GPA calculation to determine whether the student qualifies for graduation honors.
 An excluded course may not fulfill any requirement nor will it count toward credits/units needed for graduation.
-This may result in having to take additional courses to meet graduation requirements.
+Using a course exclusion may result in a student having to take additional courses to meet graduation requirements.

 The Course Exclusion option may not be used for:

 - A course taken during the last semester prior to graduation

 - A course with an Honor Council sanction that specifically states the Course Exclusion may not be used.